Need Working Capital? Review These 4 Funding Options

 Lines of Credit

 Another type of small business financing available from banks and other lenders is a line of credit.
 Similar to a credit card, business owners can take out funds on an as-needed basis.
 Credit lines often have shorter repayment terms and are best for short-term working capital needs.
 The costs involved in establishing a credit line are one of the drawbacks.
 Up-front fees are required to establish the line and a business must pay interest on the money it uses from the line of credit.

 Did you know that 37% of small businesses use credit cards as a source of capital for their business?
-It’s quick and easy to charge an expense to your card.
-However, business credit cards are unsecured loans so they carry a much higher annual percentage rate (APR) than secured loans — from 12.9% to 29.9%, depending on your credit score.
-Unfortunately, having too high a balance on each card can negatively affect your credit scores.
-Read the terms and conditions on the credit card agreement carefully, so you’re aware of all potential costs of owning the card.
+It’s quick and easy financing.
+But you pay for that quick and easy process.
+Business credit cards are unsecured loans so they carry a higher annual percentage rate than secured loans.
+APR can range from 12.9% to as much as 29.9%, depending on your credit score.
+Keep in mind that carrying a high balance on multiple cards can negatively affect your credit scores.

 As always, before seeking a loan or another source of funding, do your homework.
 Seek out transparency so you can determine the true cost of a loan including APR, all fess and additional costs.
 The key for working capital is to get the lowest cost funds available.
 Look for low a low APR and long terms.